 Schwantesia borcherdsii L. Bolus

 Schwantesia borcherdsii is a small succulent with fleshy, smooth, bluish-green leaves with a flat upper surface and a keeled lower surface and margins sometimes reddish tinged.
 The old leaves shrivel and die as the new pairs form.
-The single, yellow flower is up to 2 inches (5 cm) in diameter and opens during the day.
+The single yellow flower is up to 2 inches (5 cm) in diameter and opens during the day.